rossgk2/techblogs/The command line.md

 Before the time of graphical user interfaces, computer users would write and execute text commands in what is known as a *command line interface*, *terminal*, or *shell*.

-The command line is still alive and well today (for programmers, at least) because basic command line knowledge is necessary to compile and test programs in essential programming languages like C, C++, C#, Java, and Python\*.
+The command line is still alive and well today (for programmers, at least) because basic command line knowledge is necessary to compile and test programs in essential programming languages like C, C++, C#, Java, and Python[^4].

 This article gives an overview of the shells in use today.

-\* Yes, it's true that integrated development environments (IDEs) abstract command line details away and thus make it possible to compile and run programs by clicking user-friendly icons- but in order to interact with the IDE settings in an informed way, you have to know what's going on behind the scenes!
+[^4]: Yes, it's true that integrated development environments (IDEs) abstract command line details away and thus make it possible to compile and run programs by clicking user-friendly icons- but in order to interact with the IDE settings in an informed way, you have to know what's going on behind the scenes!

 # Shells by OS